 1) DISPOSAL FEES/CONTRACT FEES – if a landfill exists in the District, such as Apex, fees can be assessed for the amount of MSW received.
 The JBRSWA has a $1-$2-$1 rate. $1 per in-district ton, $2 per out-of-district ton, and $1 per out-of-state ton (which must match the in-district ton).
 There is also a Contract 50 cents fee on the out-of-state tonnage which is where the largest loss has been for us.
 These fees are taken out of the Tipping Fees that the landfill charges for the MSW.

-In July 2014 the JBRSW Authority Board made the decision to pass a resolution to implement the Assessment “reasonable rates and charges” under Revised Code 343.08 and 343.011 to expand the Assessment to a maximum rate of $12.54 per improved parcel per year beginning in 2014, and began to be collected in 2015.
+In July 2014 the JBRSW Authority Board made the decision to pass a resolution to implement the Charge “reasonable rates and charges” under Revised Code 343.08 and 343.011 to expand the Charge to a maximum rate of $12.54 per improved parcel per year beginning in 2014, and began to be collected in 2015.
 Again, our last resort is to assess against property owners, but we had to finance the programs required by the state and had no choice.
-In July 2015 the Board passed a resolution to reduce the Assessment rates and charges for 2016 from $12.54 to $9.52.
-On September 7th, 2017 the Authority Board passed a resolution to reduce the Assessment rates and charges for 2018 from $9.52 to $4.75.
+In July 2015 the Board passed a resolution to reduce the Charge rates and charges for 2016 from $12.54 to $9.52.
+On September 7th, 2017 the Authority Board passed a resolution to reduce the rates and charges for 2018 from $9.52 to $4.75.

 The Solid Waste Plan for 2015-2029 includes two additional funding source options:

 3. DESIGNATION FEES – fees collected from MSW (municipal solid waste) generated in our two Counties that is taken to any designated landfill.
 Only landfills that have been approved by contract can accept MSW from our District.